dockur/macos/readme.md

   - Choose `Disk Utility` and then select the largest `Apple Inc. VirtIO Block Media` disk.

-  - Click the `Erase` button to format the disk to APFS, and give it any recognizable name you like.
+  - Click the `Erase` button to format the disk to APFS, and give it any name you like.

   - Close the current window and proceed the installation by clicking `Reinstall macOS`.

-  - When prompted where you want to install it, select the disk you just created previously.
+  - When prompted where you want to install it, select the disk you created previously.

   - After all files are copied, select your region, language, and account settings.

   Enjoy your brand new machine, and don't forget to star this repo!

-### How do I select the macOS version?
+### How do I select the version of macOS?

-  By default, macOS 13 (Ventura) will be installed, as it offers the best performance.

-  But you can add the `VERSION` environment variable to your compose file, in order to specify an alternative macOS version to be downloaded:
+  By default, macOS 13 (Ventura) will be installed, but you can add the `VERSION` environment variable in order to specify an alternative:

   ```yaml
   environment: